PinkuChanda/Send-data-to-AWS-by-the-MQTT-protocol-using-RIOT-OS/README.md

     mosquitto_sub -h AWS_Public_IP -p PORT -t test/riot
     ```

-Then go to the brocker node into the Local Implementation (step 5), for making bridge run this following comand in the right directory:
+3. Then create a new configuration file and set a port number (replace your port), as following our file `bridge.cnf`.

     ```
+    listener 1890 #Replace with your local port

+    allow_anonymous true

+    connection conn-broker1

+    address 52.72.16.87:1891 #Replace with your AWS Public IP and port

+    topic # both 0
+    topic house/sensor out 0 b1/ ""
+    topic house/lamp in 0 ""  b2/

+    remote_clientid broker1
+    ```

+* Then go to the brocker node into the Local Implementation (step 5), for making bridge run this following comand in the right directory:
+    ```
     root@node-a8-104:~/A8/riot/RIOT/dist/tools/mosquitto_rsmb# mosquitto -c bridge.cnf
     ```

-After successfully bridge between two brocker we will publish from local client
+* After successfully bridge between two brocker we will publish from local client.

     ```
-    mosquitto_pub -h 2001:660:5307:3000::68 -p 1890 -t test/riot -m Hello-RIOT
+    mosquitto_pub -h 2001:660:5307:3000::68 -p PORT -t test/riot -m Hello-RIOT
     ```